 You can also customize the display of the Event Console by hiding the header bar.
-To hide the header bar, click on the arrow in the top right of the Event Console (above the [Guide] button).
+To hide the header bar, click on the arrow in the top right of the Event Console.

 Event Masks in the Event Console

 In the Device Properties page for each device, you can define an Event Mask.